micaavigliano/multilingual-blog-starter/README.md

 keywords: "react, a11y, mdx"
 ---
 ```
-- Finally, as mentioned on UI Customization [Link Text](#ui-customization), the post is being rendered in the frontend thanks to the component `RichText.tsx`.
+- Finally, as mentioned on [UI Customization](#ui-customization), the post is being rendered in the frontend thanks to the component `RichText.tsx`.

 ## Contributing